 Please note that information is changing at a rapid rate, we will try to update as soon as we can but we are also busy with patients and phones calls at the moment!
 Remember that social distancing and regular hand washing is essential to help decrease the incidence of infection!

-Alternatively patients can book into a Respiratory Clinic where staff are protected with full PPE.
+Patients who currently have COVID infection can book into a Respiratory Clinic where staff are protected with full PPE.

 Coronavirus Vaccine Update – After careful consideration, HGP staff have decided to NOT be a centre for Coronavirus Vaccine Immunisation in the first round, as the resources this requires will significantly impact on our ability to provide appointments for our patients’ other medical issues currently.
 This may change as the vaccine becomes more readily available.